Causal mediation analysis: From simple to more robust strategies for estimation of marginal natural (in)direct effects: Preliminaries

-With respect to interval estimation (Section \ref{sec:Bootstrap}), we use a bootstrap procedure to obtain confidence intervals that applies to all the estimators discussed.
-We also derive general formulas for the asymptotic variance of the estimators.
+With respect to interval estimation (see Section \ref{sec:Bootstrap}), we use a bootstrap procedure to obtain confidence intervals that applies to all the estimators discussed.
+We also derive general formulas for the asymptotic variance of the estimators. \footnote{This is based on parametric specification of components of the model that need to be estimated, e.g., $\P(A\mid C)$, $\P(A\mid C,M)$, $\E[Y\mid C,M,A=1]$, etc. depending on the estimator.}